ALIKE: Accurate and Lightweight Keypoint Detection and Descriptor Extraction: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{parse} keypoints and descriptors are compact representations for efficient image matching \cite{shotmatching}.
-Hence they are widely used in real-time visual applications like simultaneous localization and mapping (SLAM) systems \cite{orbslam2,slamdyn}, and high dynamic range image (HDR) \cite{kou2017intelligent}.
+Hence they are widely used in real-time visual applications like simultaneous localization and mapping (SLAM) systems \cite{orbslam2,slamdyn}, and high dynamic range imaging (HDRI) \cite{kou2017intelligent,zheng2013hybrid}.

 For keypoint detection and descriptor extraction, early handcrafted algorithms \cite{sift,orb,rgbdkeypoint} were built upon limited human heuristics, which could lead to unstable keypoints and confusable descriptors in complex images.
 So neural networks are explored for this task in recent years.
 Early neural network based methods mainly focus on descriptor extraction from image patches \cite{l2net,hardnet,sosnet}.
 Latter, many excellent methods address the keypoint detection and descriptor extraction with a single network \cite{superpoint,r2d2,d2net,aslfeat}.
-Some of them \cite{lift,lfnet,tilde,quadnet,superpoint,r2d2,sekd} simply treat the keypoint detection as a score map estimation problem, where the score of a pixel indicates the probability that it is a keypoint.
+Some of them \cite{lift,lfnet,tilde,quadnet,superpoint,r2d2,sekd} treat the keypoint detection as a score map estimation problem, where the score of a pixel indicates the probability that it is a keypoint.
 And then they train the intermediate score map with the synthetic ground truth score map and/or the similarity of score patches.
-And some others \cite{d2net,aslfeat,d2d,ur2kid} define the score map based on the distribution of dense feature map.
+Others \cite{d2net,aslfeat,d2d,ur2kid} define the score map based on the spatial and/or channel variation of dense feature map.